A microwave oven is a kitchen essential

 Finding the best microwaves

-Narrowing down the selections to find the best microwave oven can be a challenge simply because there are so many of them.
+Narrowing down the selections to find the best microwave oven can be a challenge simply because there are so many of them -- and manufacturers tend to cycle models in and out quite frequently.
 With hundreds of models over dozens of brands, you can look at quite a few professional reviews and not see the same microwave oven twice.
 However, when analyzing professional tests at places like ConsumerReports.org, CNET, TheSweetHome.com and Reviewed.com, some consensus starts to emerge -- especially across brands, or lines within brands (GE's Profile series being an excellent example).
 Matching those results and recommendations to long-term, real-world experiences posted at user-review sites such as HomeDepot.com, Lowes.com and BestBuy.com helped us narrow the focus to a few top microwaves.
 The result of that research is our recommendations for the microwave ovens with the best combination of performance, features, ease of use and reliability.